expiredyoghurt/speechinvader/README.md

 When prompted, enter exactly:

 ```
-nebula-cipher-9
+Order-66
 ```

-(This is the same value already hard-coded as `ADMIN_CALLSIGN` in the game's HTML \u2014 typing it into the "Pilot callsign" field is what routes a player into the Admin Console.
-The Worker then double-checks it on every delete request, so even someone reading the game's source code can't delete scores without also knowing this secret matches what's configured here.)
+Both sides must match exactly, or every delete request will be rejected with "the server rejected the request" even though the console itself opened fine.

-**Want a different / stronger passphrase?** Pick your own, then:
+**Want a different / stronger password?** Pick your own, then:
 1. Run `wrangler secret put ADMIN_SECRET` again with the new value.
-2. Update the `ADMIN_CALLSIGN` constant near the top of the game's `<script>` block (search for `ADMIN_CALLSIGN`) to match exactly.
+2. Update the `ADMIN_NAME` / `ADMIN_PASSWORD` constants near the top of
+   the game's `<script>` block (search for `ADMIN_PASSWORD`) to match.
 Both sides must always match.

 ## 4. Point the game at your deployed Worker